shakebugs/shake-docs/docs/android/configuration-and-data/activity.md

 </Tabs>

 ### Custom logs
-You can add your own custom logs to Activity history, which will then be shown as part of every bug report.
+You can add your own logs to Activity history too:
-Here’s an example of how this would look like in code:

 <Tabs
   groupId="android"